improve-ai/swift-ranker/README.md

 ## Privacy

-It is strongly recommended to never include Personally Identifiable Information (PII) in a variant or givens so that it is not tracked and persisted in your Improve Gym analytics records.
+It is strongly recommended to never include Personally Identifiable Information (PII) in a variants givens so that it is not tracked and persisted in your Improve Gym analytics records.

 ## License